"It took all of about two bars to be utterly entranced." The Herald

 Heralded for performances of “spectacular musicianship and technical brilliance” (The Scotsman), “evangelizing urgency” (International Record Review) and “freshness and lucidity” (The Herald), James Willshire performs internationally as soloist and chamber musician.
 He appears regularly at the major UK concert halls, including the Bridgewater Hall, Barbican, Glasgow City Halls, and Royal Festival Hall, and has broadcast live on BBC Radio 3.
 James’s recordings of contemporary British piano music have been reviewed extensively, receiving universal acclaim.

-Current and future concerts include the Debussy 2018 project, where James will be performing the complete solo piano music by Debussy throughout the year.
-These concerts, described as “an unmissable opportunity to hear these demanding pieces live” by The Herald, include complete cycles in Glasgow and Edinburgh, and individual concerts in the Leeds International Concert Season and at Chetham’s School of Music.
-Also in 2018 James performed concerts dedicated to the music of Scottish-French composer Henry Litolff, with performances in London, Edinburgh and Cheltenham.
+Past concerts include the Debussy 2018 project, where James performed the complete solo piano music by Debussy throughout the year.
+These concerts, described as “an unmissable opportunity to hear these demanding pieces live” by The Herald, included complete cycles in Glasgow and Edinburgh, and individual concerts in the Leeds International Concert Season and at Chetham’s School of Music.
+Also in 2018 James performed concerts dedicated to the music of Henry Litolff, with performances in London, Edinburgh and Cheltenham, and gave the premiere of Jay Capperauld’s piano concerto Endlings with the National Youth Orchestra of Scotland.